barriosjorge/gmt_docs/src/architecture-development.rst

 Development
 -----------

 From a development standpoint, the software architecture has the following hierarchy (see Figure below on :ref:`layered-software-architecture`).
-The application layer (:ref:`control-domains`) residing at the top contains services and tools that run the observatory (via services and operations), telescope control system (TCS), and the instrument control system (ICS).
+The application layer (:ref:`architecture-control_domains`) residing at the top contains services and tools that run the observatory (via services and operations), telescope control system (TCS), and the instrument control system (ICS).
 Below the application layer are frameworks, packages, and the operating system on which